-Store Minitran patch at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
+Store Minitran patch at room temperature.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Minitran patch out of the reach of children and away from pets.

 - If you have any questions about Minitran patch, please talk with your doctor, pharmacist, or other health care provider.

 - Minitran patch is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.